How to Do a Perfect Squat? Complete Training Plan for Proper Form

 How Many Squats Should You Do a Day?

 The optimal number of daily squats depends on your fitness level, goals, and overall training program.
 Beginners learning how to do a perfect squat for beginners should focus on quality over quantity, starting with 2-3 sets of 10-15 repetitions with perfect form rather than high numbers with poor technique.
+Progressive overload applies to bodyweight squats just as it does to weighted versions.
+Start with a manageable number and gradually increase repetitions, sets, or difficulty as your strength and endurance improve over time.

 Experience LevelDaily VolumeFocusProgression